-Although flank steak -- a tough cut of meat from the abdominal area of the cow -- is the traditional cut used for London broil, you can use a top round steak instead.
+Although flank steak — a tough cut of meat from the abdominal area of the cow, according to Cook's Thesaurus — is the traditional cut used for London broil, you can use a top round steak instead.

-The U.S. Department of Agriculture advises to cook beef to a minimum internal temperature of 145 F, especially when serving the elderly, children and pregnant or breast-feeding women.
+The U.S. Department of Agriculture advises to cook beef to a minimum internal temperature of 145 degrees Fahrenheit, especially when serving the elderly, children and pregnant or breast-feeding individuals.